dw2/skylite/README.md

 # Skylite

 Skylite is a framework for creating modal boxes in your browser application.
-It is written in CoffeeScript and utilized jQuery.
+It is written in CoffeeScript and utilizes jQuery.

 Unlike a lot of other modal scripts, the view work is up to you here.
 This script will dump `<div id="mask">` and multiple `<div class="modal">` blocks to `<body>`.